• Home |

 In the not-so-distant past, the .40 S&W was incredibly popular with both law enforcement and civilian shooters.
 However, as the 9mm’s popularity has surged, the .40’s has waned.
 As a result, both handgun and ammo options are dwindling.

-This waning popularity of .40 S&W has led to increased prices for these rounds.
+The waning popularity of .40 S&W has led to increased prices.
 Investing in bulk .40 S&W purchases can be a cost-effective strategy to maintain your shooting regimen and personal safety needs.

 10mm Auto

-First introduced in 1983, the 10mm Auto (also affectionately dubbed the “Bren Ten”) earned a ringing endorsement from defensive shooting guru, Colonel Jeff Cooper.
-This powerful round was also favored by large government agencies, like the FBI.
+Introduced in 1983, the 10mm Auto earned a ringing endorsement from defensive shooting guru Lieutenant Colonel Jeff Cooper.
+This powerful round was also favored by large government agencies, including the FBI.

-Although the 10mm almost fell into obsolescence, modern shooters are falling in love with this cartridge all over again.
+Although the 10mm almost fell into obsolescence, modern shooters beginning to favor this cartridge all over again.

-The 10mm makes a powerful defensive load and is also popular for handgun hunters.
-If you live in an area where defensive shooting involves critters as much as dangerous humans, this cartridge deserves some serious consideration.
+The 10mm is a powerful defensive load, and is also popular among handgun hunters.
+If you live in an area where local critters are known to attack, then the 10mm deserves your serious consideration.

 Recoil

-The main reason the FBI abandoned the 10mm Auto is that many of their agents were overpowered by its hard-hitting recoil.
-It was particularly difficult for them to make fast, accurate follow-up shots, a crucial skill in their line of work.
+The main reason the FBI abandoned the 10mm Auto is that many of its agents were overpowered by the round's hard-hitting recoil.
+It was particularly difficult for them to make fast, accurate follow-up shots – a crucial skill in their line of work.

-A 180-grain projectile fired from a 2.25-pound 10mm pistol kicks the shooter’s hand with 11.4 foot-pounds of recoil energy.
-That makes the recoil significantly punchier than the other cartridges on our list, even heftier than most .44 Magnum loads.
+A 180 grain projectile fired from a 2.25-pound 10mm pistol kicks the shooter’s hand with 11.4 foot-pounds of recoil energy.
+That's significantly punchier than the other cartridges on our list (and even heftier than many .44 Magnum loads).

 Power and Penetration

-No one is going to argue that 10mm Auto is an absolute powerhouse.
-Critics often call it too powerful for self-defense.
+No one is going to argue that 10mm Auto isn't an absolute powerhouse.
+Indeed, critics often claim it's too powerful for self-defense.

-Because of all that energy, the 10mm Auto often gets a bad rap for over penetration, which can be a serious problem in crowded situations.
-However, the over-penetration issue can be solved by choosing loads designed for massive expansion, like Federal Personal Defense HST or Hornady Critical Duty.
+Because of all that energy, the 10mm Auto often gets a bad rap for over-penetration, which can be a serious problem in crowded areas.
+The over-penetration issue can be improved by choosing loads designed for massive expansion such as Federal Personal Defense HST or Hornady Critical Duty.

 Capacity

-Standard size 10mm pistols generally have mag capacities on par with a standard size 9mm or .40 S&W. A standard 10mm pistol will be slightly larger and heavier than a standard .40 S&W, but significantly bulkier than a standard 9mm.
+Standard size 10mm pistols generally have mag capacities on par with a standard size 9mm or .40 S&W. A standard 10mm pistol is slightly larger and heavier than a standard .40 S&W, but significantly bulkier than a standard 9mm.

 Cost and Availability

-During the COVID-19 pandemic ammo panic, where you couldn’t sniff out a 9mm or .45 ACP round with a bloodhound, most shooters could still get their hands on 10mm Auto.
-If you want a panic-proof cartridge, 10mm Auto should probably be your go-to.
+During the COVID-19 pandemic ammo panic, where you couldn’t sniff out a 9mm or .45 ACP round without the aid a bloodhound, most shooters could still get their hands on 10mm Auto.
+If you want a panic-resistant cartridge, 10mm Auto could be your go-to.

 .44 Remington Magnum

 The .44 Remington Magnum (also known as .44 Magnum or 10.9x33mmR) is definitely the most powerful cartridge on this list.
-The cartridge is almost synonymous with Dirty Harry’s double-action Smith & Wesson Model 29 revolver, which was labeled by the manufacturer as “the most powerful handgun in the world.”
+The cartridge is almost synonymous with Dirty Harry’s double-action Smith & Wesson Model 29 revolver, which which is still known as “the most powerful handgun in the world” (even though it no longer is).

 Since the .44 Magnum’s release, other more powerful cartridges have been developed.
 However, the .44 Magnum is still a heavy-duty, hard-hitting cartridge.